-Not so long ago, military types would sagely advise anyone wondering how to break in hiking boots to urinate in their boots to soften them up.
+Wondering how to break in hiking boots?
+Not so long ago the sage advice from military types was to urinate in their boots to soften them up.
 Don’t do that.
 Do follow these far more sensible and sanitary tips and tricks.
 Thankfully, the materials, technology, design and construction of modern boots has evolved enormously from the days when everyone was hoofing around in cardboard-stiff, full-leather boots with negligible padding and non-existent thermal protection.

 Walking through the wilderness is more than just a healthy exercise, it can be a life-affirming experience, a much-needed break from the daily grind and a chance to clear your head of hustle-bustle and stress.
 But you’re unlikely to enjoy any of the mental or physical benefits of a hike if your hooves are in agony.